How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Question 4: How much training do your exterminators receive?

 This question tends to get overlooked a lot.
 Many companies provide the bare minimum needed for an employee to retain their license.
-However, a really good company will provide frequent training and keep their staff up to date with the latest in technologies and techniques.
+However, a really good company will provide frequent training.
+This keeps their staff up to date with the latest in technologies and techniques.

-This can equate to as little as an hour per month for a company that’s always on the go, but smaller companies should have some extra hours to make up for downtime.
+Training can equate to as little as an hour per month for a company that’s always on the go.
+However, smaller companies should put in some extra hours to make up for downtime.

 Question 5: Are you qualified to handle my pest?
 (Situational)

-Some pests are protected by law, meaning an exterminator will need special licensing to handle that pest.
+Some pest types are protected by law, meaning an exterminator will need special licensing to handle that pest.
 Some licenses may include kill methods, but most will only permit relocation.

-If your exterminator is not certified by the government to deal with a protected or endangered species invading your property, hiring them could result in legal repercussions for the company that may also hit you.
-Of course, this question only applies to critters that have some form of protected status, so you wont’ need to ask this question when dealing with most problems, such as a raccoon or termites.
+If a pest control specialist is not certified by the government to deal with a protected or endangered species invading your property, hiring them could result in legal repercussions for the company that may also hit you.
+Of course, this question only applies to critters that have some form of protected status.
+You don’t need to ask this question when dealing with most problems, such as a raccoon or termites.

-However, many species of bees are protected and for honey producers, it’s often best to first contact a local beekeeper who will adopt the hive and is already certified to handle bees.
+However, many species of bees are protected.
+For honey producers, it’s often best to first contact a local beekeeper who will adopt the hive and is already certified to handle bees.

 Consultation and Battle Plan